Kamino-Finance/klend-sdk/README_KAMINO_MANAGER.md

 #### Requirements

-In order to use the CLI, the followign `.env` configuration is required:
+In order to use the CLI, the followign `.env` configuration is required (i.e. you need to create a `.env` file in the root of the project with the content below but replace the values of ADMIN and RPC with your own):

 ```
 ADMIN="admin.json"